maluyckx/Fuzzer-for-Tar/README.md

 - maybe split files more accordingly
 - makefile : pas oublier le '-o3' quand on aura fini
 - trouver un soft pour faire des comments automatiques en C
+- FIX LES PUTAINS DE WARNINGS SA MERE
+- need to check the checksum EACH time => do a function for that